 In this paper, we have proposed a methodology which enables the provision of probabilistic real-time guarantees in distributed real-time systems under error bursts.
 The proposed approach introduces a comprehensive probabilistic error model that has the capability of modeling independent errors as well as errors within a burst, together with an appropriate schedulability analysis for the particular case of real-time message scheduling on CAN.
 The fault tolerance technique considered in this paper is redundancy in the temporal domain as it is the often preferred method in many dependable embedded applications to recover from the most common transient and intermittent errors.

-Our ongoing research includes development of statistical approaches for probability calculations for the error thresholds, and consideration of multiple criticality levels of messages for efficient usage of resources.
+Our ongoing research includes consideration of multiple criticality levels of messages for efficient usage of resources.